While brunch and a card are always nice, consider getting the single mom in your life something a little more persona. Thoughtful.

 And then there are the moms who don't mess around with their journal gifting, like Sarah, who prefers giving “a journal… one of those handmade leather ones that wrap around like a secret treasure.”

 It's a really thoughtful gift if you think about it.

 Someone going through one of the biggest, most shaping experiences of their life could probably use somewhere to put their thoughts – somewhere safe, somewhere free of judgement, and somewhere they have space to really work out how they're feeling – whether that feeling is one of anxiety, loneliness – or sheer exhilaration and joy.

 SO many single women tell me that they have NEVER received professional flowers before.

-Sure, wildflowers your kids pick are sweet, but there’s just something about getting a full, lush bouquet — occasion or not – that makes your day.
+Sure, wildflowers your kids pick are sweet, but there's is nothing like receiving a full, lush bouquet — occasion or not – from someone you care about.

 Whether it's a mani-pedi, massage, a facial, or even an aromatherapy candle, it's probably no surprise that the group had a lot of recommendations in the self-care department.

 Bree's favorite single mom gift is sweet and simple: “a spa and shopping day!” and a lot of other single moms agree:

 “I wish I would have gotten a listening ear and maybe a spa day after my divorce.” – Mona